Praveen-Rangavajhula/praveen-rangavajhula.github.io/_pages/about.md

 More broadly, I’ve spent some time learning the basics of agentic AI and agent-based workflows to understand how machine learning models are used in systems that act over multiple steps rather than producing single-shot predictions.
-I’m interested in how machine learning research translates into deployed systems, particularly in settings where the work has real impact, and I’m open to engaging with agentic AI and agent-based workflows when they arise in such contexts.
+I’m interested in how machine learning research translates into deployed systems, particularly in settings where the work has real impact, including agentic and workflow-driven approaches.